Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 }
 ```

 We create `Runnable` instances which will be the input for a new `Thread` object we create.
-These `Runnable` objects will perform their task inside a thread allocated by the JVM[^5], and therefore, will be ran in parallel.
+These `Runnable` objects will perform their task inside a thread allocated by the JVM[^6],
+and therefore, will be run in parallel.
 Now let’s compare the console output and see if this code was faster to execute:

 ```
 Start getting the actual temperature:: running for: 12ms